rpcrimi/NMME_Correction/README.md

    NOTE: This command will update the Google Spreadsheet

+## Standard Name Correction

+This module will correct the standard names in NetCDF files to their CF standard.
+It uses MongoDB as an authoritative source for CF standards and common changes.
+For example, if the script comes across the variable "tasmax", it would check if the standard name matched the corresponding entry in the CF Standards Table (air_temperature).
+If it did not match, the script would check the Standard Name Fixes table for an suggested fix.
+For example, if the standard name in the file was "air temp", the script would use the following entry to change the standard name:
+	`StandardNameFixes.insert({"Incorrect Standard Name": "air temp", "Var Name": "tasmax", "Known Fix": "air_temperature"})`

+Below is a description of each available argument for this module:
+- -o, --operation:		Operation to run.
+In this case, use `-o snf`.
+- -s, --srcDir:			The base directory to run the script over (NOAA-GFDL/, NASA-GMAO/).
+- -f, --fileName:		Filename to run script over.
+Do not use if srcDir argument provided.
+- -d, --dstDir:			Folder to move fixed files to (finished/, foo/).
+- --filter:				File name filter (REGEX).
+Will only pull files that match regex.
+For example, `--filter .*r10i1p1.*` will fix all files with ensemble numbers == r10i1p1".
+- -m, --metadata:		OPTIONAL.
+Folder to dump original metadata to.
+This will run `ncdump -h` on each file and dump the data to corresponding files under this folder.
+- --fix, --fixFlag:		Flag to fix file names or only report possible changes (--fix: Fix Data = TRUE).
+- --hist, --histFlag:	Flag to append changes to history metadata (--hist: append to history = TRUE).
+- --fixUnits:			Flag to fix units (--fixUnits: fix units = TRUE).
+- --wait:				Flag to wait for NCO operations to finish.
+This takes substantially longer but ensures completeness

+## Example Usage:

+1. SSH into vetspubdev
+2. `cd` into /datazone/nmme/convert/NMME_Correction
+3. Locate desired institution folder.
+For example, from the current directory, CCCMA would be ../../output1/CCCMA
+4. `ls` the institution folder followed by model_id to find the experiment_ids (initialization dates) in the model
+5. After deciding your date ranges run:
+       `python nmmecorrector.py -o snf -d <[[date_range],[date_range]]> -s <srcDir> -d <dstDir> --filter .*/<variable>/.* -l <log_file> --fix --wait`
+       NOTE: This command will filter for a given variable and wait for operations to finish.

 ## File Name Correction

 This module will correct NetCDF file names and corresponding global attributes.
-This script uses the path of the file as the authoritative source of what contents are in the file.
+It uses the path of the file as the authoritative source of what contents are in the file.
 For example, the typical NMME file structure is institution-id/model-id/experiment-id/frequency/modeling-realm/variable.
 The script will use the information provided by this file structure to determine the name of the file and global attributes.

 Below is a description of each available argument for this module:
 - -o, --operation:		Operation to run.
 In this case, use `-o fnf`.